 ‘‘People are not their resumes

-A major percentage of resumes have false information in them.
-We have chosen the following statistics to share with you among the thousands of research reports on this ground.
+A significant percentage of resumes have false information in them.
+We have chosen the following statistics to share among the thousands of research reports on this ground.

 Source: Statistic Brain

 You get the idea.
 It is not rocket science to check a person solely by his or her resume, but evaluating with the right ingredients is!

 Anyone can be trained to do a job, even a tough one, but few things are more critical than mere skills that cannot be enforced artificially.
 If you want to be an expert in catching the right fish, read on and learn the secret ingredients from our Hire Great People manual.

 One of the principal and paramount qualities to look for in a candidate.
 Some might have an attitude that stands out despite their average skills.
 They can learn and become an expert in things in no time.

 Hiring someone with a bad attitude just because they are very skilled and have a shining record is definitely wrong.
 It might seem manageable due to the time constraint you have, but you should always remember,